About Lawson Mouser

 With these setbacks, Lawson was moved higher on the transplant list.

 On November 18th, Julie received the unbelievably wonderful news that they had a liver for Lawson.
 Everyone dropped everything and got to Children’s in record time.
 Julie, Justin and Lawson were so truly grateful for all the thoughts, prayers and well wishes that surrounded Lawson that night.

 Unfortunately, as Lawson went under anesthesia for the transplant in the early hours of November 19th, the transplant team discovered that the liver had been damaged in transport.
 Lawson was then woken from the anesthesia and sent home shortly after.
 It was a crazy rollercoaster of emotions that everyone went through, but the family receives comfort by believing that it was not the right liver for Lawson.

 Lawson remains a happy toddler while patiently waiting for his new miracle of a liver.
 He continues to charm everyone he meets with his heartwarming smile.
 Julie and Justin are so very thankful to all the friends and family and even strangers who have been with them through this incredible journey.
 Their thoughts and prayers are truly felt.

-Lawson had his latest endoscopy on December 2nd, where his surgeon banded yet another vein.
-His amazing doctor, Dr. Andersen, has scheduled his next one for December 23rd, but remains very optimistic that he will have a liver before then.
+Lawson had his latest endoscopy on March 3rd, where his surgeon banded yet another vein.
+His amazing doctor, Dr. Andersen, has scheduled his next surgery in 3 months, but everyone still remains optimistic that Lawson will receive his very special gift of a liver before then.